ajbanjara/Wireshark/ReportingBugs.md

-This site is outdated and needs some more updates (labeling issues, templates etc).
+*This page is outdated and needs some more updates (labeling issues, templates etc).*
 ---

 # Reporting Bugs